’90s No. 1s Revisited: “Un-Break My Heart”

-“Un-Break My Heart” is a haunting ballad that deals with the aching desperation of wanting an ex to change their mind, return and fix everything they ruined.
+“Un-Break My Heart” won a Grammy for Best Female Pop Vocal Performance and is considered by most to be Braxton’s signature song.
+It is a haunting ballad that deals with the aching desperation of wanting an ex to change their mind, return and fix everything they ruined.
 Lucky is the person who can’t relate.
 Its long reign at No. 1 kept two other tracks from reaching No. 1: R. Kelly’s “I Believe I Can Fly” and “Don’t Let Go (Love)” by En Vogue, which sealed En Vogue’s fate as an act that would have to settle for three No. 2-peaking singles, but no No. 1 hits.
 Heartbreaking!

 Let’s take a few minutes to listen again to “Un-Break My Heart”: